panva/node-oidc-provider/README.md

 ## v6.0.0 alpha notice

-v6.0.0 is now available in alpha release on npm and master branch, please head over to [#419](https://github.com/panva/node-oidc-provider/issues/419) to provide feedback.
+v6.0.0-alpha.0 is now available on npm and master branch, please head over to [#419](https://github.com/panva/node-oidc-provider/issues/419) to provide feedback.

 I'm looking for early adopter feedback and pointers to missing changelog entries as well as